Keto Pumpkin Crisp

 • Unsalted butter.
 For that melt-in-your-mouth feeling.

 Stick to these and you’ll steer clear of the dreaded dry loaf.
+For more tips on keto baking with alternative flours, check out these Easy Almond Flour Bagels that use similar techniques.

 Storage and Serving Tips for Keto Blueberry Bread